IIT-EnergySystemModels/openTEPES/README.rst

 Installation
 ############
 There are 2 ways to get all required packages under Windows.
-We recommend using the Python distribution Anaconda.
+We recommend using the Python distribution Miniconda.
 If you don't want to use it or already have an existing Python (version 3.8 | 3.9 **recommended**, 2.7 is supported as well) installation, you can also download the required packages by yourself.

 Miniconda (recommended)